-Prototype monitoring systems will be installed in Wabasha, Dodge, Rice, Goodhue, Winona and Olmstead counties, which are located in southeastern Minnesota.
+Prototype monitoring systems were installed in Wabasha, Dodge, Rice, Goodhue, Winona and Olmsted counties, which are located in southeastern Minnesota.

-In Minnesota, the Minnesota Department of Agriculture is working cooperatively with Dodge County Environmental Services, The Nature Conservancy and Goodhue, Rice, Dodge and Fillmore County Soil and Water Conservation Districts.
+In Minnesota, the Minnesota Department of Agriculture worked cooperatively with Dodge County Environmental Services, The Nature Conservancy and Goodhue, Rice, Dodge and Fillmore County Soil and Water Conservation Districts.

 The new system for edge-of-field water monitoring was tested on a variety of landscapes and cropping systems.

-All sites were installed with equipment that demonstrates and tests the new methodology.
+All sites were installed with equipment that demonstrated and tests the new methodology.
 Sampling and gauging protocols were tested at all eight locations using two comparison set-ups.
-One monitoring location is directly behind or in-line with a conventional gauge.
-The remaining seven sites have conventional equipment mounted in the same flume as the prototype equipment.
-By installing the prototype gauging stations in conjunction with a conventional monitoring system, flow, concentration, and load data can be compared to determine if results from the prototype gauge differ significantly from the conventional gauge.
+One monitoring location was directly behind or in-line with a conventional gauge.
+The remaining seven sites had conventional equipment mounted in the same flume as the prototype equipment.
+By installing the prototype gauging stations in conjunction with a conventional monitoring system, flow, concentration, and load data could be compared to determine if results from the prototype gauge differ significantly from the conventional gauge.
 Table 1 describes the components utilized in each system.

 Table 1.
 Component Specifications